 There’s just something about a tourist sauntering amongst national treasures and religious sites dressed in another culture’s traditional dress that just seems a little strange.
 The act of wearing a kimono isn’t a crime in itself, you can still be perfectly respectable while wearing one, even if you do look strange.
 It’s those people who wear them JUST for those few extra likes on Instagram.
 Those girls that demand their boyfriend to take their 57,000th picture of the day whilst they stand beneath cherry blossoms or before the hall of a Buddhist temple.
 I can’t fucking stand it.

-I feel if I was Japanese, I would be enraged if I saw an obese, triple-chinned, red-headed whale stamping her way through the streets of my nation with a ground-shaking vigour that would put Godzilla to shame, speaking at a decibel level beyond the realm of human hearing whilst she desecrates a piece of my culture, just for the sake of (and failing) to look cute for the selfie.
+I feel if I were Japanese, I would be enraged if I saw an obese, triple-chinned, red-headed whale stamping her way through the streets of my nation with a ground-shaking vigour that would put Godzilla to shame, speaking at a decibel level beyond the realm of human hearing whilst she desecrates a piece of my culture, just for the sake of (and failing) to look cute for the selfie.

 I’m not made of steel, and neither am I a triggered Karen looking for a new thing to be annoyed about.
 Even I will admit that people dressed in kimonos do look fantastic, and that’s not just each individual!
 Having traditionally preserved streets lined with glowing red lanterns and filled with people wrapped in authentic kimonos looks sensational!
 You can really lose yourself in your imagination of what Japan must have been like centuries ago.